Debugofthe67/clock/README.md

      * Added the dynamic island search bar
      * Added GPU Benchmarking
      * Added the ability to add/remove widgets
+     * More Settings
+     * New mp3 player.
+Play any mp3 or video in background.

    ## v1.0.0
        * Initial Release